'I felt like I was going to die': Real Housewives Lauren Simon on horrors of cosmetic surgery abroad

 Simon, from Manchester warned people about the lack of aftercare following some cosmetic surgery procedures abroad.

-"Once you get back to the UK there is no aftercare, they are not interested in you.
+"Once you get back to the UK there is no aftercare, they are not interested in you," he said.

 "If you have an infection or there is something wrong, you can go back to them to repair it, but who wants to fly back to a place where they have messed you up?"